-What Is 'Harry Potter At Home'?
-J.K.
-Rowling Is Casting A Banishing Charm On Boredom
+'Harry Potter At Home' Is Here To Cast A Banishing Spell On Boredom

 The advent of social distancing in the face of COVID-19 has changed the face of modern life.
 Working from home and homeschooling, once the province of a small fraction of the population, has gone nationwide.
 But there's good news for parents, kids, and Harry Potter fans all over the world, as J.K.
 Rowling and the Wizarding World have announced the launch of Harry Potter At Home.
 But what is Harry Potter At Home?
 For fans who love the idea of Hogwarts, it might be the perfect distraction.